 graduate degree from Roosevelt University.
 Her teachers were Burl Lane, Ferdinand Del

 Negro, Willard Elliot, Leonard Sharrow, Sherman Walt, and Wilbur Simpson.
-She attended the
+She

-Tanglewood Music Center for three summers, where she was awarded the Henry B. Cabot Prize,
+was a fellow at the Tanglewood Music Center for three summers, where she was awarded the Henry B. Cabot Prize,

 and honed her ensemble skills in the Civic Orchestra of Chicago.

 In May 2007, the Order Sons of Italy in America, State of Illinois, bestowed